frappe/erpnext/erpnext/docs/user/manual/en/human-resources/daily-work-summary.md

 **Note:**
 >1.
 If no holiday list is selected then the email will be sent every day.
 >2.
-Group name will be sent as the title of daily summary email.
+Name of a "Daily Work Summary Group" will be sent as the title for daily summary email.
 >3.
-Deactivated groups will be skipped from daily check.
+Mail will not be sent to the users of a disabled Daily Work Summary Group.